 1. Direct optimization.
-Direct optimization of the objective function is performed by minimizing the objective function in Eq.18 directly w.r.t. all parameters Ω of the model.
+Direct optimization of the objective function is performed by minimizing the objective function in Eq.16 directly w.r.t. all parameters $\Omega$ of the model.
 We denote this approach as VSLd.
-The gradients of the log-likelihood function in the first term on the right side of Eq.18 are given by:
+The gradients of the log-likelihood function in the first term on the right side of Eq.16 are given by:

-The sum of gradient derivations for H-CRF (for $\nu = 0$) and H-CORF (for $\nu = 1$) can be used to obtain these gradients.
-The computation of the gradients for the model parameters w.r.t. the regularizers in Eq.18 is then straightforward.
-In all our experiments, we used the Limited-memory BFGS method for optimization.
+The sum of gradient derivations for H-CRF (for $\nu=0$ ) and H-CORF (for $\nu=1$ ) can be used to obtain these gradients.
+The computation of the gradients for the model parameters w.r.t. the regularizers in Eq.16 is then straightforward.
+In all our experiments, we used the Limited-memory BFGS method for the gradient computation.